Law School Case Brief

 United States v.
 Stevens - 559 U.S. 460, 130 S. Ct.
 1577 (2010)

-In the First Amendment context, the U.S. Supreme Court recognizes a type of facial challenge whereby a law may be invalidated as overbroad if a substantial number of its applications are unconstitutional, judged in relation to the statute's plainly legitimate sweep.
+In the First Amendment context, the Supreme Court of the United States recognizes a type of facial challenge whereby a law may be invalidated as overbroad if a substantial number of its applications are unconstitutional, judged in relation to the statute's plainly legitimate sweep.

-The Court held that § 48 was substantially overbroad and thus invalid under the First Amendment.
+The Supreme Court of the United States held that 18 U.S.C.S. § 48 was substantially overbroad, and therefore invalid under the First Amendment.
 According to the Court, depictions of animal cruelty were not, as a class, categorically unprotected speech, and § 48 did not even require that the depicted conduct be cruel as suggested by maiming, mutilation, and torture, but not by wounding or killing.
-Further, the Court ruled that the requirement that the depicted conduct be unlawful extended to laws such as hunting and animal protection laws which were unrelated to cruelty; depictions of conduct which was lawful in one state could constitute illegal depictions in another state, and the government's expressed intent to apply § 48 only to extreme depictions was insufficient to overcome the statute's overbreadth.
+Further, the Court ruled that the requirement that the depicted conduct be unlawful extended to hunting and animal protection laws which were unrelated to cruelty; depictions of conduct which was lawful in one state could constitute illegal depictions in another state, and the government's expressed intent to apply § 48 only to extreme depictions was insufficient to overcome the statute's overbreadth.

 Not a Lexis Advance subscriber?
 Try it out for free.

 Be Sure You're Prepared for Class